List of board games

 This is a list of board games.
 See the article on game classification for other alternatives, or see Category:Board games for a list of board game articles.
 Board games are games with rules, a playing surface, and tokens that enable interaction between or among players as players look down at the playing surface and face each other.
 Unlike digital games, player interaction is not mediated by a system in board games, and ultimately the essential difference between board games and digital games is the medium.

-This list is hopelessly incomplete, as there are tens of thousands of board games in the market.
-Visit BoardGameGeek.com to get a sense of the immensity of the topic.

 Single-player board games

 Some board games have solo variants, such as Arkham Horror and Agricola.
 Others are specifically designed for one player.